Gluten-Free Cherry Pie Crumb Bars

 -

-In a large bowl whisk the gluten-free all-purpose flour, oat flour, granulated sugar, brown sugar, baking powder, and salt until no streaks remain.
+In a large bowl, whisk together the gluten-free all-purpose flour, oat flour, granulated sugar, brown sugar, baking powder, and salt.

 -

-Press about two thirds of the crumb mixture firmly and evenly into the prepared pan, making sure to get into the corners for an even base.
+Transfer about two thirds of the crumb mixture to the prepared pan and press firmly into an even layer.

 -